jara001/f1tenth-rules/rules_v3.md

     - Attend the competition.
     - Make use of the team designated area.
-    - Sign in to the practice sessions.
+    - Sign in to the sessions.

 - Not completing the on-site registration in time may result into a team disqualification from the competition.